smastrom/vue-use-active-scroll/README.md

 - When accessing the page, active target doesn't reflect the one in the URL hash.
 - Is tricky to customize behavior according to different interactions

-> Vue Use Active Scroll implements a custom scroll observer that automatically deals with all these drabacks and simply returns only one active target: **the right one**.
+> Vue Use Active Scroll implements a custom scroll observer that automatically deals with all these drabacks and simply returns the correct active target.

 ### Features